EliaFantini/FastNRTF/README.md

 **FastNRTF: Efficient Relighting of Complex Scenes using Neural Radiance Transfer Fields**

-FastNRTF is an EPFL's MSc Data Science Semester Project aiming to optimize memory and time requirements in the process of inverse rendering for reconstructing 3D scenes from a set of images.
+FastNRTF is an EPFL's MSc Data Science Semester Project supervised by the [Image and Visual Representation Lab](https://www.epfl.ch/labs/ivrl/), aiming to optimize memory and time requirements in the process of inverse rendering for reconstructing 3D scenes from a set of images.

 This involves estimating various properties of objects, such as material, lighting, and geometry.
 While recent approaches have